Web Analytics

 There were days when getting a job was the primary consideration.
 The worker was prepared to work on any job and under any working conditions.
 Not any more.
 Literacy, knowledge, and awareness among workers have improved considerably, so also their expectations from jobs.
 Hence jobs must be designed to meet the expectations of workers.

-See also Methods of Settlement of Disputes
+See also Methods of Collecting Job Data

 When designing jobs for international operations, uniform designs are almost certain to neglect national and cultural differences.
 Hours of work, holidays, vacations, rest breaks.